MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Splatting.md

 of a dollar sign (`$`).
 The At symbol tells PowerShell that you are passing a collection of values, instead of a single value.

 Splatting makes your commands shorter and easier to read.
-You can re-use the splatting values in different command calls and use splatting to pass parameter values from the `$PSBoundParameters` automatic variable to other scripts and functions.
+You can reuse the splatting values in different command calls and use splatting to pass parameter values from the `$PSBoundParameters` automatic variable to other scripts and functions.